ibm-cloud-docs/EventStreams/eventstreams152.md

 # Migrating the REST APIs from the Classic plan
 {: #migrate_rest_apis}

 The new Standard plan introduces changes in the REST APIs for users coming from the Classic plan.
-The following information summarizes what these changes are and the recommended actions, if any, to move from the Classic to Standard or Enterprise plans:
+The following information summarizes what these changes are and the recommended actions to take, if any, to move from the Classic to the Standard or Enterprise plans:

 <dl>
 <dt>Admin API</dt>
 <dd>The API and functionality remains the same, but small changes might be required to the processing of error responses.
 </dd>
 <dt>Produce API</dt>
-<dd>The core functionality remains the same, but small changes in properties and formats may be required.
+<dd>The core functionality remains the same, but small changes in properties and formats might be required.
 </dd>
 <dt>Consume API</dt>
 <dd>No longer supported